canadaclub/canadaclub.github.io/index.md

 - January 12: Annual General Meeting, [The Museum of Contemporary Circumpolar Art](https://mcca.ch) @ 16h00
 - January 22: [Teatrolyssimo](https://www.teatrolyssimo.ch) play “Nicht nur zur Weihnachtszeit” in Swiss-German at 20h00

-# New to Bern?

-Here's an interesting guide to Bern, created by students at the University of Bern.
-It can be useful for newcomers to the region as well as anyone looking to live more sustainably in and around Bern.

-Click [here](https://www.bne.unibe.ch/for_students/out_and_about_sustainably_in_bern/index_eng.html) to access the PDF